Tech Guided is supported by readers. If you buy products from links on our site, we may earn a commission. Learn more

 Pros & Cons

-• Better ray tracing than the 9070 XT
+• Often costs more than the RX 9070 XT

 Read Overview »

-For upper-midrange NVIDIA performance, the RTX 5070 Ti lines up well with the 7800X3D.
-You get 16GB of GDDR7 VRAM on a 256-bit bus and NVIDIA’s superior upscaling and ray tracing performance.
+For upper-midrange NVIDIA performance, the RTX 5070 Ti is one of the best matches for the 7800X3D.
+It comes with 16GB of GDDR7 memory on a 256-bit bus and gives you NVIDIA’s strong ray-tracing performance, DLSS 4.5, and Reflex 2.

 AMD Radeon RX 9070